deuxyeux/dcslauncher/README.md

 Allow repositioning & resizing of DCS World window and splash screen in both modes.
 A custom DCS resolution can be specified (useful for making screen space for debugging windows).

 ## Miscellaneous Options
-* Minimize JetSeat Handler (available only when SimShaker is in use): minimizes the JetSeat Handler window after SimShaker startup.
+* Minimize JetSeat Handler: (available only when SimShaker is in use): minimizes the JetSeat Handler window after SimShaker startup.
 * Delete tracks older than X days: deletes .trk files from the Base Saved Games folder which are older than specified number of days.
 * Delete Older Tacview ACMI files: deletes Tacview files older than specified number of days from %userprofile%\Documents\Tacview folder.
 * High CPU priority for DCS: temporarily adds a registry entry to enable high CPU priority for DCS.exe.
 The entry is removed after DCS is stopped.